This amazing fortification is one of the best-preserved castles in all of England.

 With this information in mind, the original version of the castle was being built shortly after the Norman Conquest of England and the Battle of Hastings in the year 1066.

-According to the Domesday Survey of 1086, a total of 48 castles existed in England at the time, and in order to build Lincoln Castle, a total of 166 “unoccupied properties” had to be demolished to build it.
+According to the Domesday Survey of 1086, a total of 48 castles existed in England at the time, and to build Lincoln Castle, a total of 166 “unoccupied properties” had to be demolished to build it.

 7. It was built on top of the Roman walls

 The castle was built pretty quickly and was completed in the year 1068.
-The main reason was that the ancient Roman walls were used as either a wall for the newly built castle or for building materials of the castle.
+The main reason was that the ancient Roman walls were used as either a wall for the newly built castle or building materials of the castle.

 The other reason the construction happened so fast is that the original keep was probably made of wood and only later replaced with a stone keep.